 After complete installation and configuration of these SDN controllers, the detailed evaluation of controller in terms of its management and operation for different network services was accomplished.
 These network services were converted into possible use cases and implemented to test the performance of SDN controller for different network services.
 However, given the course of this thesis it was not feasible to evaluate all these network services for all three selected SDN controllers.
 The best practice of SDN network is to deploy multiple controllers in the control plane to address the challenges such as scalability, high availability, and redundancy.
 To avail this practice to best use, physically centralised architected Ryu controller was not selected for implementing the use cases for this thesis.
 During the installation and testing the OpenDaylight controller it was found that some major features were not supported in the newer versions, such as GUI support since the Oxygen version release and Layer 2 switch since the Fluorine version release of the OpenDaylight software.
-These applications were separated from OpenDaylight or there were no longer had any contributors and maintainers, so these features were dropped from the new versions.
+These applications were separated from OpenDaylight or there were no longer any contributors and maintainers, so these features were dropped from the new versions.
 For these reasons, even OpenDaylight controller was not selected for implementing the use cases for this thesis.
 All the use cases were implemented using the ONOS controller and Open vSwitches as network devices.

 To evaluate the performance of ONOS controller, four different use cases were implemented in this thesis.
 For accurate analysation of operation of the ONOS controller, use cases were designed to test the different network services of different domains of networking.
 The ONOS controller was examined with the Layer 2 VPN service VPLS to isolate the Layer 2 overlay networks present in the same subnet.
-Different configuration methods were tested and working of the VPLS application was evaluated in this use case.
+Different configuration methods were tested and the working of the VPLS application was evaluated in the first use case.
 The ONOS controller was able to read the configuration file via VPLS application and successfully install the forwarding flow rules on the created testbed of network devices.
 To create the reliable SDN network, ONOS controller was analysed with the distributed implementation of the ONOS controllers.
 In this use case, three ONOS controllers were deployed to form a cluster and control the underlying network.
-The communication within the cluster of controllers and distribution of network devices among themselves was evaluated in this use case.
+The communication within the cluster of controllers and distribution of network devices among themselves was evaluated in the second use case.
 Also, proof and validation of functioning failover of an instance of controller, network device and link between network devices was carried out to examine the resilience of the ONOS controller.